 This confusion was touched upon in November 2018 in Parliament when the topic of when fibre isn’t full fibre was raied by Stephen Kerr Conservative MP for Stirling.

 Anthony Temperton of KAT says “After years of the network operators trying to do everything on the cheap by using existing copper line networks that are prone to faults such as water damage its great to see the move to full-fibre ultrafast broadband.
-Full-fibre broadband will act as the platform for businesses to benefit from so many cloud-based applications such as hosted phone system, cloud-based storage and video conferencing”
+Full fibre broadband will act as the platform for businesses to benefit from so many cloud-based applications such as hosted phone systems, cloud-based storage and video conferencing such as Zoom, Teams etc.”

-Despite this, full-fibre ultrafast connections are being rolled out at speed across South Yorkshire.
-At KAT, we are taking orders on a daily basis from businesses in but not limited to:
+Over 3 million properties in the UK can now access full fibre broadband.
+At KAT, we are taking orders on a daily basis from South Yorkshire businesses in but not limited to:

-- Doncaster – Redhouse Interchange, Sidings Court, Sandall Stones Road, Balby Carr Bank and Hayfield Lane
+- Doncaster – Redhouse Interchange, Sidings Court, Sandall Stones Road, Balby Carr Bank, Woodfield Plantation and Hayfield Lane

-- Rotherham – Hellaby Industrial Park, and Bradmarsh Way
+- Rotherham – Hellaby Industrial Park, Main Street Bramley, and Bradmarsh Way

 - Sheffield – Sussex Street, Smithy Wood Drive, J35a Business Park and Brightside Lane